*NEW* 2024 RESEARCH CYCLE

-Welcome to Benchmark Litigation Canada – the definitive guide to Canada's leading litigation law firms and lawyers.
+The definitive guide to Canada's leading litigation law firms and lawyers

-Benchmark Canada was spawned by Benchmark Litigation, the only publication on the market to focus exclusively on litigation in the US.
+Benchmark Canada was spawned by Benchmark Litigation, the only publication on the market to focus exclusively on litigation.
 Since its inception, the Benchmark brand has grown dramatically and garnered industry-wide accolades as the definitive hub for in-depth analysis of the players shaping the dynamic practice of litigation.
-In keeping with Benchmark’s sharp rise in popularity, its publishing staff increasingly aims to respond to the demands of its audience.

 Research is conducted through extensive interviews with litigators, dispute resolution specialists and their clients to identify the leading litigators and firms.
 During these interviews, we examine recent casework handled by law firms and ask individual litigators to provide their professional opinions on peers and practitioners within their jurisdiction or practice area.

 PLEASE NOTE: We can no longer accept research documents via email as it goes against our GDPR policy.
 All submissions must be submitted via the secured platform.

 In 2022, we launched the Delnian Accreditation Portal.
 With thousands of submissions every year across our research products, this new submissions portal has been designed to allow firms and external providers of law firm business development or marketing to submit in a secured, user-friendly way.
 To start using the portal, you must create an account by resgistering at the link above.
 Once your account has been confirmed, you can start uploading your submissions for the relevant research cycle.

 In an effort to provide the most accurate and comprehensive coverage of the Canadian litigation market, we have taken a two-fold approach to our research.